stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 Slips detects successful SSH connections using 2 ways

 1. Using Zeek.
 Zeek logs successful SSH connection to ssh.log by default
-2. if all bytes sent in a SSH connection is more than 4290 bytes
+2. If all bytes sent in a SSH connection is more than 4290 bytes

 ## DNS resolutions without a connection
 This will detect DNS resolutions for which no further connection was done.
 A resolution without a usage is slightly suspicious.